deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ## What is a Decentralized Autonomous Organization (DAO)?

-[Avalanche](https://support.avax.network/en/articles/4587123-what-is-a-decentralized-autonomous-organization-dao) Defines that, A Decentralized Autonomous Organization (DAO) cooperates according to a transparent set of rules encoded on a blockchain, eliminating the need for a centralized, administrative, and potentially malicious entity.
+[Avalanche](https://support.avax.network/en/articles/4587123-what-is-a-decentralized-autonomous-organization-dao) defines that, a Decentralized Autonomous Organization (DAO) cooperates according to a transparent set of rules encoded on a blockchain, eliminating the need for a centralized, administrative, and potentially malicious entity.
 The reason some entity would want to create a DAO is to fundraise, manage financial operations, and/or decentralize governance to the community.

 [](https://support.avax.network/en/articles/4587123-what-is-a-decentralized-autonomous-organization-dao)

 ## How do DAOs work?

-[Ethereum](https://ethereum.org/en/dao/) Defines that, The backbone of a DAO is its smart contract.
+[Ethereum](https://ethereum.org/en/dao/) defines that, The backbone of a DAO is its smart contract.
 The contract defines the rules of the organisation and holds the group's treasury.
 Once the contract is live on Ethereum, no one can change the rules except by a vote.
 If anyone tries to do something that's not covered by the rules and logic in the code, it will fail.
 And because the treasury is defined by the smart contract too, that means no one can spend the money without the group's approval either.
 This means that DAOs don't need a central authority.
 Instead, the group makes decisions collectively and payments are authorised automatically when votes pass.

 This is possible because smart contracts are tamper-proof once they go live on Ethereum.
 You can't just edit the code (the DAO rules) without people noticing, because everything is public.